Ever wish you could be stronger – while weighing less?

 Lifting to Failure, Variety, and More Rest

-I decided to follow a lifting program from the Rebel Strength Guide, designed by Steve Kamb of Nerd Fitness.
+I decided to follow a lifting program from the Rebel Strength Guide, designed by Steve Kamb of Nerd Fitness (note: this program is no longer available.
+If you’re interested in runner-specific strength work, see this program instead which I also use).
 At first I was hesitant because I didn’t want to gain muscle mass – just strength.

 But then I realized there’s no way I can gain muscle weight.
 It’s a common misconception (especially among women) that lifting heavy will result in “bulk” or “mass.”
 For the most part, it’s nonsense.
 There’s a few reasons why it won’t happen: